ibm-wsc/cloud-native-linuxone/docs/introduction.md

 This lab is broken into two parts:

-1. Build and Deploying PetStore Java Application
+1. Build and Deploying PetClinic Java Application
-2. Promoting PetStore from development to staging with GitHub integration
+2. Promoting PetClinic from development to staging with GitHub integration